wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

-The instruction `cont.suspend` invokes the control event named
+The instruction `cont.suspend` invokes the control tag named
 `$label` with arguments of types `tp*`.
 Operationally, the instruction
 transfers control out of the continuation object to nearest enclosing
 handler for `$label`.
 This is similar to how raising an exception